 Now we discuss some output devices:

-1. Monitor: Monitor is the main output device.
+- Monitor: The monitor is the main output device.
 It is also called VDU(visual display unit) and it looks like a TV screen.
 The Monitor displays the information from the computer.
 It is used to display text, video, images, etc.

-4. Speakers: It is a very common output device and it gives sound as an output.
-It is generally used to play music or anything having sound.
+- Speakers: It is a very common output device and it gives sound as an output.
+Speaker is generally used to play music or anything having sound.

 There are some devices that are used for storage purposes and are known as secondary storage devices.
 Some of them were discussed below: